Club Aims and Background

 All of our facilities are for the sole use of our paying members/groups, we do not hire craft out of any sort to the general public.
 Taster sessions can be organised on request during open events.

-Subject to availability there are a number of club craft for members to use.
-At present these include Enterprise, GP14, Lasers, Laser Pico, Optimists and Toppers.
+There is a range of club boats for members to use, subject to availability.
+At present the classes available include Laser Bahia, Laser Pico, RS Tera, Enterprise, GP14, Laser 1, Optimists and Toppers.

 Most classes of dinghy may be sailed at Errwood.
 Boats currently sailed include:

-Windsurfers, Kayaks and rowing boats are also used.
+Windsurfers, Kayaks and rowing boats are also used by our members.

 Powered craft other than the club's safety, instruction and training boats are not permitted on the water.